wb2osz/direwolf/README.md

 This should give you the most recent stable release.
 If you want the latest (possibly unstable) development version, use "git checkout dev" before the first "make" command.

+Depending on your machine, maybe you will need libasound2-dev to be installed first.
+If so, then:

+   `sudo apt-get install libasound2-dev`

 For more details see the **User Guide** in the [**doc** directory](https://github.com/wb2osz/direwolf/tree/master/doc).
 Special considerations for the Raspberry Pi are found in **Raspberry-Pi-APRS.pdf**